 What my depression feels like-

 When I am depressed I am not sad usually.
 I don’t cry a lot like you see in the media.
 I am usually indifferent.
 I don’t want to do anything.
 I don’t like the things I usually like.
 The people, the hobbies, the work, my entire life is completely unsatisfactory.
 No sex drive, either starving all the time or no appetite at all, sleeping 12 hours a day.
 Getting out of bed is a tremendous effort.
 My body and brain are exhausted and no amount of rest is restorative.
 Sometimes I am numb and literally don’t feel emotions at all.
 Sometimes I am just absolutely unmotivated.
 I like to say that I invented binge watching before Netflix did because usually that’s what I did.
 I would lay in bed, and watch complete series of television shows.
 Because that’s all I could get myself to do.
 I slept and watched TV.
 For days, weeks, months at a time.
 Sometimes I would read instead but it brought so little joy that I didn’t read my books like I would normally.
-There’s a pain that accompanies depression that isn’t particularly physical.
+But then there’s the thoughts.
+The self doubt, the self hatred, the unrelenting self flagilation that just won’t quit.
+“Nobody likes me, everybody hates me”.
+And no amount of evidence to the contrary makes a fucking bit of difference.
+There is no getting away from yourself.
+There’s a distinct pain that accompanies depression that isn’t just physical.
 It’s mental and emotional.
 It’s an all encompassing debilitating pain.
 That’s what depression is.
+A painful mental and physical immunity to joy.

 What my mania feels like-